apache/cordova-docs/docs/en/edge/guide/platforms/wp8/index.md

 Consult [Intel's list of supporting processors](http://ark.intel.com/Products/VirtualizationTechnology).
 Virtualization is typically disabled by default, so you need to enable it in your BIOS settings.
+The PC should have at least 6.5GB of free hard disk space, and 4GB of RAM.

 ## Install Cordova Shell Tools